forem/forem/docs/frontend/linting-formatting.md

 ## Husky and lint-staged

-The code base uses pre-commit hooks that are enabled by the [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) tools.
-Pre-commit hooks run tasks such as eslint before code is committed.
-If there are listing issues that can be fixed, they will get auto fixed and committed.
-If there are issues that cannot be resolved, the commit fails and the changes need to be handled manually.
+The code base uses a pre-commit hooks that is enabled by the [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) tools.
+The pre-commit hook runs eslint before frontend code is committed.
+If there are any issues that can automatically be fixed, eslint will fix them.
+If there are linting issues that cannot be resolved, the commit fails and the changes need to be handled manually.
+Prettier also runs during the pre-commit hook.